Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: Notation and basic definitions

-Multisymplectic structures of degree $\geq 3$ are abondant.
-In fact, as it is shown in \cite{Ma70}, if $M$ is a smooth manifold of dimension $\geq 7$, then the space of multisymplectic structures of degree $3\leq k \leq n-3$ is residual.
-However there is no a local classification of multisymplectic forms, not even in the linear case.
+Multisymplectic structures of degree $\geq 3$ are abundant.
+In fact, as shown in \cite{Ma70}, if $M$ is a smooth manifold of dimension $\geq 7$, then the space of multisymplectic structures of degree $3\leq k \leq n-3$ is residual.
+However, there is no local classification of multisymplectic forms, in general, not even in the linear case.